Supreme Court rulings. Breaking news. Thoughtful interviews.

-Eileen Bolinsky is a producer at Here & Now and a longtime public radio journalist.
+Eileen Bolinsky is an associate producer at Here & Now and a longtime public radio journalist.
 For twelve years she was the Senior Editor at Living on Earth, a weekly environmental news program.

 Prior to that, she worked at Monitor Radio.
 She began her radio career in the 1980s as an audio engineer at WBUR and is happy to be back in the fold at the station.
 Read more

-Prior to joining WBUR in 2010, Rachel helped launch a line of solar thermal devices at the startup Practical Solar, Inc. Previously, she was a reporter at the Vineyard Gazette on Martha’s Vineyard.
+Rachel Rohr is an associate producer at Here & Now, producing all of the show’s digital and social media content.
+Before joining the show in 2012, she was a senior news writer for WBUR.
+Prior to joining WBUR in 2010, Rachel helped launch a line of solar thermal devices at the startup Practical Solar.
+Previously, she was a reporter at the Vineyard Gazette on Martha’s Vineyard.
 Read more

 John Perotti is Here & Now’s Senior Technical Director and is responsible for making the show sound great, from mixing stories to curating the program’s music.
 John graduated from Emerson College in 2002 with a bachelor’s degree in audio/radio production.
 Before joining the Here & Now team in early 2014, he spent over 10 years as the Technical Director for NPR’s Only A Game and the Audio Engineer for NPR’s Car Talk.
 Read more